gotoiot/service-django-rest-api/README.md

 This application - by using Django REST Framework - has a functionality that makes the REST API browsable in HTML format.
 This feature is really an excellent functionality, as it enables you to explore, navigate, and discover the API without having to open any dedicated programs (such as Postman or other clients).

-From the browsable API you can access to Home Endpoint, and navigate over the user registration, login, logout, password recovery, email confirmation flows.
+From the browsable API you can access to Home Endpoint, and navigate over the user registration, login, logout, password recovery and email confirmation flows.

 The usage flow related of each application is included in its [Applications](#applications) section.